 If you’re traveling within the United States with Original Medicare, you’re in luck.
-Medicare Parts A and B coverage has no regional restrictions in any of the 50 states, as well as any territory (lookin’ at you, Puerto Rico!) or the District of Columbia.
+Medicare Parts A and B coverage has no regional restrictions in any of the 50 states, any territory (Puerto Rico), or the District of Columbia.

 Though Original Medicare doesn’t have a regional restriction, not all physicians accept Medicare patients, choosing to opt out of the system.

 That said, not all physicians accept Medicare patients.
 Some doctors, especially specialists, opt out of the Medicare system.
-You can find participating doctors and hospitals using the tools on the Medicare.gov homepage.
+You can find participating doctors and hospitals using the tools on Medicare.gov.

 If a doctor accepts Medicare assignment, they’ll also accept your Medigap plan if you have one.